fernandoacorreia/FrameworkBenchmarks/azure/README.md

   azure-deployment-configuration.sh.
 * Edit azure-deployment-configuration.sh and configure it according to its embedded documentation.
-* In a command prompt, run "bash azure-deployment.sh".
+* In a command prompt:
+  * On Windows, run `azure-deployment-windows.cmd`
+  * On Linux or OS X, run `bash azure-deployment.sh`.

 Billing